The-Edgar/whatsapp-n8n-server/README.md

 > [!NOTE]
 > Bun is used for local development and scripts, but the server works with npm, pnpm, or yarn.

+> [!IMPORTANT]
+> **Chrome/Chromium Compatibility**: This project uses Puppeteer 18.2.1 (bundled with whatsapp-web.js 1.34.1), which downloads and uses Chromium 107. **Do NOT configure a custom Chrome/Chromium path** in the code - let Puppeteer manage its own browser.
+Using system Chrome 130+ will cause "ProtocolError: Target closed" crashes due to DevTools Protocol incompatibilities.

 ## 🚀 Installation

 Clone the repository: